Morphological evolution of a semiconductor surface driven by irradiation-induced anisotropic plastic flow: Asymptotic approximations

-Here, we obtain a general expression for the deposition functional expanded in sinusoidal perturbations of small amplitude and a single wavenumber.
-From this, we obtain the deposition profile in the irradiated bulk.
-Then, we consider level sets of the deposition field in order to obtain a theoretical description of the amorphous-crystalline boundary.
+For readability, we have suppressed most mathematical details in the main text.
+Here, we obtain expressions for the instantaneous ion dose given a prescribed free surface.
+First, we consider a free surface perturbed by a sinusoid of small amplitude and a single wavenumber.
+From this, we obtain the deposition profile in the irradiated bulk, and we consider level sets of the deposition field in order to obtain a theoretical description of the amorphous-crystalline boundary.
+These results constitute a generalization of our own earlier work, \cite{evans-norris-JEM-2024}.
+A similar approach is then applied in the case of small curvature and small slopes for perturbations of non-vanishing amplitude, and the results are used in obtaining the nonlinear partial differential equation (\ref{NLPDE}).